 The eastern regional corridor is designed to ease congestion at the Grant/Kolb roads intersection with Tanque Verde Road.
 This project extends Sabino Canyon Road south of Tanque Verde and connects to Kolb Road.
-Eastside commuters now have a new 4-lane roadway with bike paths, sidewalks, two bridges, drainage improvements, landscaping, safety features and public art.
-The project was completed in January 2017.
+Eastside commuters now have a new four-lane roadway with bike paths, sidewalks, two bridges, drainage improvements, landscaping, safety features and public art.
+The project was completed in 2017.

 Project website: Kolb/Sabino Canyon Road